 Can Whey Protein Cause Acne?

-Whey protein is the most popular protein supplements taken by athletes, and usually come in one of two forms.
+Whey protein is the most popular protein supplement taken by athletes, and usually comes in one of two forms.

 - Whey concentrate: Up to 89% is whey

 - Whey isolate: 90% or more is whey

 Small, initial studies on whey protein seem to point toward a potential increase in insulin, and perhaps an increase in acne.
 However, none of the studies controlled for calorie intake, so we cannot say for sure whether the results are from the protein itself or from an increase in calories.

 Expand to read details of studies

 The authors of a study published in 2014 in the Journal of the Academy of Nutrition and Dietetics explained that whey can increase the amount of insulin in the blood.8

 For example, during an experiment described in 2011 in the journal Nestle Nutrition Workshop Series: Paediatric Programme, 57 eight-year-old boys were given protein for seven consecutive days.
 The researchers found that consuming whey increased the amount of insulin in the boys' blood.
 The authors of the article wrote, "In the whey group…insulin increased by 21%."7 As we have seen, it is possible that an increase in insulin may worsen acne.
 However, since this study was conducted on eight-year-old boys, who do not typically suffer from acne, it is difficult to draw any conclusions about the effect of whey on acne.